squadette/hammer.js/api.md

 because it will update the `touchAction` value if needed.

 ### recognizeWith(otherRecognizer) and dropRecognizeWith(otherRecognizer)
-Run the recognizer simultaneous with the given other recognizer, in both directions.
-This is usable for like combining a pan with a swipe at the end, or a pinch with the ability to rotate the target as well.
+Run the recognizer simultaneously with the given other recognizer, in both directions.
+This could be used to combine a pan with a swipe at the end, or a pinch with the ability to rotate the target as well.
 Dropping the connection only removes the link on the recognizer, not on the other recognizer.
 Both accept an array of recognizers.